We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 - One free Rhine River ferry crossing

-- One-Time 50% Discount on admission to museums, entry to Basel Zoo, admission to Theater Basel, sightseeing bus tour, Old Town walking Tour and cruises on Basler Personenschifffahrt
+- One-Time 50% Discount on admission to museums, Basel Zoo, Theater Basel, sightseeing bus tour, Old Town walking tour and cruises on Basler Personenschifffahrt

 - Discount on renting a Basel ebike from the main train station